 Through original artifacts, photographs, artworks, and personal documents, the exhibition depicts the history of extra-vehicular activities from the first EVA by Aleksei Leonov and Edward White in 1965 to the present day.

 EVA activities deeply marked the history of man in space, from the conquering of the Moon to the Skylab; the deployment of the Hubble telescope, the construction of the International Space Station, and more.

 Outside the Spacecraft: 50 Years of Extra-Vehicular Activity

 National Air and Space Museum

 Independence Ave at 6th St, SW

 The exhibition is made possible through the generosity of NASA, National Air and Space Society, OMEGA, and United Technologies Corporation

-top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads-up the “Rover” during Apollo 15 mission; image courtesy of NASA
+top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as a backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads up the “Rover” during Apollo 15 mission; image courtesy of NASA